 The Honors Advisory Committee is based on the importance and power of shared leadership.
 Advisory committee members offer their experience, expertise, and effort to help strengthen University Honors Program (UHP) decision-making processes, as well as promote the program throughout the university and community.

 The Honors Advisory Committee makes recommendations on seminar course selections (HONS 3391), possible co-curricular programming, and vital decisions key to the success of Honors students and the program.
 Committee members help to elicit support, build understanding, and communicate information regarding the UHP to their colleagues in colleges and departments across the university.
 Committee members are also encouraged to participate in faculty panels for various Honors courses and to attend Honors Thesis presentations as representatives of their respective colleges.
-The committee generally meets once each semester.
+The committee generally meets twice each semester.

 The Honors Advisory Committee is made up of the Assistant Vice President of Academic Affairs (an ex-officio member), the Director and the Coordinator of the University Honors Program, two faculty representatives from the College of Science and Engineering, two faculty representatives from the College of Arts and Letters, two faculty representatives from the Division of Health Sciences, one faculty representative from the College of Business, one faculty representative from the College of Education, one faculty representative from the College of Technology, and two student representatives (one lower-classman and one upper-classman).